CyberSquirrelSlo/device-api/README.md

 - **devices-db-mysql** → PostgreSQL database on port **3307**

-## Run the aplication localy
+## ▶️ Run the aplication localy

 ---

 First start coresponding DB container.

+---

-Also use coresponding applicaton.yml file then run
+And use coresponding applicaton.yml file

+---

+then run

 ```bash